SusuTran/cut-the-rope-/README.md

     - Air Cushions: Click on an air cushion to blow air in its respective direction.
     - Spikes: Spikes will break the candy, plunging Om Nom into depression and failing the level.
     - Bounce Pads: Candy will bounce off bounce pads.
+    - Stars: Collect all three stars in each level for style points!

 ## Physical Components
 - Spring Forces: The level starts with a candy attached to one or more springs